DominikN/docs_new/docs/tutorials/ros-projects/robot-voice-control.md

 ## Summary

-After completing this project you should be able to configure your robot to follow your orders.
+After completing this project you should be able to configure `robot_voice_control` package so that the robot follow your orders.

 ---